Skip to main content

 Root cause: No contacts selected, or selection not registered

-Fix: Ensure at least one contact is selected (checkbox checked).
-Refresh page if bulk action menu doesn't appear.
-Verify you have permissions to perform bulk actions.
+Fix: Make sure at least one contact is selected.
+Refresh the page if the bulk action bar doesn't appear.
+Verify you have permission to perform bulk actions.

 Issue: Exported CSV missing contacts